biolab/orange3/doc/modules/preprocess.rst

     the domain.

     Domain continuizers can be given either a data set or a domain, and return a new domain.
-When given only the domain, they cannot normalize continuous attributes or use the most frequent value as the base value.
+When given only the domain, use the most frequent value as the base value.

     The class can also behave like a function: if the constructor is given the data or a domain, the constructed continuizer is immediately applied and